 All sightings can also be viewed on this web page.
-For logged in subscribers of Swiss Bird Alert they are visible immediately when the sighting has been reported.
-In the public area the sightings will become visible only after a delay of two days.
+For logged in subscribers of Swiss Bird Alert they are visible immediately when the sighting has been reported including all details.
+In the public area the sightings are visible without details.

 Reporting a SightingSelect he +- icon in the app on top on the right.
 Now a form will open where you can report your sighting.

 Species: Choose the species from the list.
 If you cannot find it, you can enter the name of the species manually.
 This should only be used for extreme rarities or for sightings that are very exceptional regarding location, time of the year, or number of birds.
 Common species, escaped birds, or birds from reintroduction programmes (e.g. Northern Bald Ibis) should not be reported.